FredrikM97/Artificial-Intelligence/Labs/PokerProject/Report/AI_proj_report_raw.md

 * The input tensor
 Our model consist of a single layer SVM and output is defined as a trinary class representing whether or not the current state will lead to a loss, undisputed win or a normal win.
 This leaves only the input.

-Since Scikits framework is intended for one dimensional input the shape of the input has to be [Batch, Feature] where batch is determined by scikit.
+Since Scikits framework is intended for one dimensional input the shape of the input has to be [Batch, Feature] where batch is determined by Scikit.
 This means we only have to determine what the feature vector in order to finish the model.
 However the feature is the most important component so we'll be explaining it in depth.
 The feature vector creation can be split into three steps: feature selection, data mining and data proccessing.

 ### Feature selection